Ion trap with gold-plated alumina: substrate and surface characterization: Trap fabrication

 \subsection{Surface roughness}

 We discuss the surface roughness measurements.
 After each step of the blade fabrication, i.e. laser machining, polishing, sputtering, and electoplating, we make use of a three-dimensional confocal scanning microscope (Lasertec Inc., OPTELICS HYMRID C3) for the surface topography.
-The surface roughness is quantified using the parameter $R_a = \sum_{i}^{N} |z_{i}-\bar{z}|/N$, where $N$ is the total measurement points, $z_{i}$ is the sample height at the measurement point $i$, and $\bar{z}$ is the average of all $z_{i}$.
+The surface roughness is quantified using the parameter $R_a = \sum_{i}^{N} |z_{i}-\bar{z}|/N$, where $N=283$ is the total measurement points, $z_{i}$ is the sample height at the measurement point $i$, and $\bar{z}$ is the average of all $z_{i}$.
+The uncertainty of $z_{i}$ is about 1~nm dominated by mechanical stability of the microscope, and subsequently the error of $R_a$ is negligible.
 The results are shown in Fig.~\ref{fig:roughness}.
 Denoting the smallest $R_a$ values for the first three fabrication steps, we find 1.189~$\mu$m after laser machining (Fig.~\ref{fig:roughness}(a)), 41~nm on polished surface (Fig.~\ref{fig:roughness}(b)), and 20~nm after sputtering (Fig.~\ref{fig:roughness}(c)) respectively, over a scanning distance of 40~$\mu$m.
+The decrease of the roughness from Fig.~\ref{fig:roughness}(b) to Fig.~\ref{fig:roughness}(c) would be attributed to the oxygen plasma cleaning.